-DWA has requested its maximum 2022 Table A SWP water allocation of 55,750 AF pursuant to its SWP Contract, for the purpose of groundwater replenishment.
-CVWD plans to do the same with its maximum 2022 Table A water allocation.
+DWA has requested its maximum 2023 Table A SWP water allocation of 55,750 AF pursuant to its SWP Contract, for the purpose of groundwater replenishment.
+CVWD plans to do the same with its maximum 2023 Table A water allocation.

-According to the most recent update from CDWR (CDWR Notification 22-03 to State Water Project Contractors for 2022, dated March 18, 2022), CDWR will deliver only 5% of Table A water allocation requests, resulting in deliveries of 9,705 AF of Table A water to MWD on behalf of the Coachella Valley agencies (2,788 AF on behalf of DWA).
-According to DWR, all of this water is currently scheduled for delivery to MWD during 2022 and none is currently scheduled to be carried over to 2023.
-No Article 56 water from 2021 is scheduled for delivery to MWD in 2022.
-For 2022, no SWP surplus water under Pool A or Pool B of the Turn-Back Water Pool Program has been offered.
-It is not likely that any Article 21 water will be available in 2022.
-DWA and CVWD may be able to jointly obtain up to 3,903 AF of water under the Yuba River Accord.
-MWD could be obligated under the terms of the Second Amendment to the Quantitative Settlement Agreement (QSA) to deliver up to 50,000 AF of non-SWP water (35 TAF and 15 TAF QSA Programs) to CVWD in 2022.
-Normally, MWD would also deliver up to 19,000 AF to CVWD during a given year under the Glorious Land/Rosedale-Rio Bravo Agreement, but no water is scheduled for delivery under this agreement during 2022.
+According to the most recent update from CDWR (CDWR Notification 23-08 to State Water Project Contractors for 2023, dated April 20, 2023), CDWR will deliver a full 100% of Table A water allocation requests (for the first time since 2006, due to reservoirs nearing capacity and record snowmelt runoff), resulting in deliveries of 194,100 AF of Table A water to MWD on behalf of the Coachella Valley agencies (55,750 AF on behalf of DWA).
+According to DWR, all of this water is currently scheduled for delivery to MWD during 2023 and none is currently scheduled to be carried over to 2024.
+No Article 56 water from 2022 is scheduled for delivery to MWD in 2023.
+For 2023, no SWP surplus water under Pool A or Pool B of the Turn-Back Water Pool Program has been offered.
+Article 21 water is available in 2023, and over 21,000 AF of Article 21 water has already been delivered to DWA and CVWD.
+DWA and CVWD may also be able to jointly obtain up to 2,036 AF of water under the Yuba River Accord.
+MWD could be obligated under the terms of the Second Amendment to the Quantitative Settlement Agreement (QSA) to deliver up to 50,000 AF of non-SWP water (35 TAF and 15 TAF QSA Programs) to CVWD in 2023.
+Normally,

+MWD would also deliver up to 19,000 AF to CVWD during a given year under the Glorious Land/Rosedale-Rio Bravo Agreement, but no water is scheduled for delivery under this agreement during 2023.
 Deliveries may occur as Colorado River water to the Whitewater River Groundwater Replenishment Facility, or as transfers from the Advance Delivery account, or a combination of both.

-Based on the information set forth above, the maximum permissible replenishment assessment rate that can be established for fiscal year 2022/2023 (not including charges for surplus or unscheduled water, which are unknown at this time) is approximately \$225/AF, based on DWA's estimated Applicable Charges (Delta Water Charge, Variable Transportation Charge, and Off-Aqueduct Power Charge) of \$10,140,788 (average of estimated 2022 and 2023 Applicable Charges) and estimated 2022/2023 combined assessable production of 45,090 AF within the WWR and MC AOBs (see Table 2).
+Based on the information set forth above, the maximum permissible replenishment assessment rate for recovery of Table A charges that can be established for fiscal year 2023/2024 (not including charges for surplus or unscheduled water, which are unknown at this time) is approximately \$253/AF, based on DWA's estimated Applicable Charges (Delta Water Charge, Variable Transportation Charge, and Off-Aqueduct Power Charge) of \$11,004,738 (average of estimated 2023 and 2024 Applicable Charges) and estimated 2023/2024 combined assessable production of 43,560 AF within the WWR and MC AOBs (see Table 2).

 The effective replenishment assessment rate for Table A water is based on DWA's estimated Allocated SWP Charges for the current year (based on CDWR's projections for the assessment period) divided by the estimated assessable production for the assessment period, as set forth in Table 6.
-For this report, as with most previous reports, the assessable production for 2022/2023 is estimated as the assessable production for the previous year (2021).
-However, imposition of statewide conservation mandates are imminent, and will likely result in a decrease of production by DWA and MSWD of 10% to 20% along with corresponding increases in the effective Table A Replenishment Assessment Rate, as shown in the following table:
+For this report, as with most previous reports, the assessable production for 2023/2024 is estimated as the assessable production for the previous year (2022).